nicoguerra18/EventConnect-App/testdoc/Testsuite_Sprint4.md

 **Expected Results**:
 - The search returns the correct group when the full name is entered, regardless of case.
 - The search returns groups that partially match the input.
-- The user can request to join groups directly from the search results.
+- The user  can receieve invitation to join groups directly from the search results.

 **Actual Results**:
 - The search returns the correct group when the full name is entered, regardless of case.
 - The search returns groups does not apply the partial match
-- The user can request to join groups directly from the search results.
+- The user can receieve invitation to join groups directly from the search results.